 Even the most cautious drivers can get a speeding ticket.
 Sometimes speed limits on a roadway are not adequately noted, or a driver is not paying full attention to their speed.
 Other times, drivers knowingly drive over the speed limit.
 Whatever the reason for speeding, a citation can be costly.
-An experienced New Jersey criminal defense lawyer can help drivers avoid the full consequences of even one speeding ticket.
+An experienced New Jersey traffic ticket lawyer can help drivers avoid the full consequences of even one speeding ticket.

 What are the Penalties for Speeding in New Jersey?